morgen-peschke/trans-factsheet/README.md

         * Violence
         * being rejected by the family, friends, and community
         * harassment by intimate partner, family members, police and public
-        * discrimination and ill treatment at health-care system
+        * discrimination and ill-treatment at health-care system
 * [Zeluf 18](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5905855/)
-    * Swedish study on trans sucide prevention
+    * Swedish study on trans suicide prevention
     * **37%** of respondents reported that they have seriously considered suicide during the past 12 months and **32%** had ever attempted a suicide
-    * Suicide ideation is assiated with:
+    * Suicide ideation is associated with:
         * Offensive treatment
         * lifetime exposure to trans-related violence
         * less satisfaction with contacts with friends and acquaintances and with one's own psychological wellbeing